Introduction: Big LOVE Sign Marquee Letters

 Step 13: Assembling and Connecting Letters

 It's time to assemble the letters!
-After screwing on the backs and door for the controller I attached double-sided PVC pads to the bottoms of each letter.
+After screwing on the backs and door for the controller I attached PVC pads with double-sided tape to the bottoms of each letter.
 Pads were also placed under the feet of supports and I attached the supports to the letters.

 Now there are only set the letters on the floor, connect the cables and connect them to the power supply!

 Nope... first I have to program the controller K-1000C.
 The programs for this controller are created on the computer using the free LedEdit-K software and transferred to the memory card.
 The software allows you to arrange the order of each LED module WS2811 and arrange them in space, so you can display animations as on a digital display.

 The software itself and the instructions for its use can be found on the Internet.
 Unfortunately, I do not feel at home with my poor English to describe the whole procedure, forgive me.
 This is the topic for a whole separate article.